-1. A debrief to ensure all information on the event is shared and to improve/change the safety measures.

-2. Professional help should be offered first from the doctor and later from out of camp professionals if needed.

-3. Information of the event should be given to the Greenlandic Authorities, the whole EGRIP team and the Safety Committees at the Universities.

-4. All personnel should be given the offer not to be in/come to camp if they do not feel comfortable with the situation.
+- 1. A debrief to ensure that the event has been handled appropriate. - 2.
+The debrief should also ensure that all information on the event is shared and to improve/change the safety measures. - 2.
+Professional help should be offered first from the doctor and later from out of camp professionals if needed. - 3.
+Information of the event should be given to the Greenlandic Authorities, the whole EGRIP team and the Safety Committees at the Universities. - 4.
+All personnel should be given the offer not to be in/come to camp if they do not feel comfortable with the situation.